drbap/magicuser-theme-for-obsidian/README.md

 If you have any issues and/or suggestions, please submit an issue.
 I will try to answer as soon as possible.
 Thanks.

-# Disclaimer

-This theme has been tested on Windows computer.
-Hope it works well on other platforms.
-If you find an issue, please let me know.